samuelololol/BuildbotDocker/README.md

 An Easy CI environment for development.
 Built from custom buildbot in docker image.

-1. Master/slave configs for a git-repo project
+1. Master/slave configs for a git-repository project
 2. Commit-triggered built
 3. Composed of multiple container for full CI set
 4. [nice to have] deployment with docker container by docker API